-Although Cycle GAN can carry out the transformation between two image sets, so far, reference [3] merely states that landscape photographs could be converted into Monet-style paintings and vice versa.
+As described in Chapter 2, Cycle GAN can be used to carry out the transformation between two image sets, even if there is no one-to-one correspondence between images belonging to each image set.
+So far, reference [3] merely states that landscape photographs could be converted into Monet-style paintings and vice versa.
 But the authors consider that Cycle GAN could be applied to research investigating the relationship between art and beauty.
-Considering that art is an essential feature extracted from real or natural objects, it is possible to use Cycle GAN to convert between real objects or natural phenomena and art that extracts their essence.
+This paper is based on this basic thought.
+Considering that art is an essential feature extracted from real objects or natural phenomena, it is possible to use Cycle GAN to convert between real objects or natural phenomena and art that extracts their essence.

 In the long history of art, the painting originally tried to imitate nature.
-As the times go down, however, the impressionism was born that tries to paint the light and its transitions perceived by human eyes.
-Later, however, the history of Western painting was followed by Cubism and Surrealism, and recent abstract paintings.
-Nevertheless, artists extract essential things they felt in their hearts from the surrounding nature and made them into abstract paintings.
+Western realism is the extension of this trend.
+As the times go down, however, the impressionism is born that tries to paint the light and its transitions perceived by human eyes, rather than trying to paint nature as it is.
+At this stage, the form of the objects depicted is still clear.
+Later, however, the history of Western painting was followed by Cubism and Surrealism, then followed by more recent abstract paintings.
+Nevertheless, it can be said that artists extract essential things they felt in their hearts from the surrounding nature and made them into abstract paintings.

 On the other hand, the history of Oriental painting is characterized by the fact that the painted objects have been clear since ancient times.
-Rather, it is characterized by the direction of minimalism that removes color like ink painting and by the way of drawing emphasizing the characteristics of the object like Ukiyo-e and remains at the level of figurative painting compared to the West.
+Rather, it is characterized by the direction of minimalism that removes color like ink painting and by the way of drawing emphasizing the characteristics of the object like Ukiyo-e in Japan and remains at the level of figurative painting compared to the West.

 In such a situation, how is "Sound of Ikebana" described earlier positioned in the history of Oriental painting?
-It does not depict landscapes and looks like abstract images/videos.
-Nevertheless, as mentioned earlier, many people said "The artwork has the feeling of Japanese beauty."
-Is it possible to use AI style conversion functions to find out how the Sound of Ikebana is positioned compared to Western and Oriental figurative and abstract paintings?
+It does not depict landscapes either human life and looks like abstract images and videos.
+Nevertheless, as mentioned earlier, many people overseas have said "The artwork has the feeling of Japanese beauty."
+Is it possible to use AI style learning and style conversion functions to find out how Sound of Ikebana is positioned compared to Western and Oriental figurative and abstract paintings?

-In this study, this important and interesting issue is approached using Cycle GAN as follows.
+In this study, this important and interesting issue is approached using Cycle GAN.

-- (1) Two types of image sets (image set A, and multiple image sets B1, B2, ...) are prepared.
-The image set A consists of photos of natural phenomenon.
-And each of B1, B2, ... consists of art images. - (2) Using Cycle GAN, mutual conversion of an image set A and multiple image sets B1, B2, .. are achieved to obtain conversion functions (G1, F1), (G2, F2), ...(Fig. 4). - (3) A psychological experiment is performed using the image sets G1(A), G2(A), ... that are obtained by performing the conversion G1, G2, ... to the image set A. In the psychological experiment, questionnaires such as "Can you evaluate it as art?"
-"Do you feel beauty?" are filled by the subjects.
+- Two types of image sets (image set A, and multiple image sets B1, B2,...) are prepared.
+The image set A is to be converted into art.
+A multiple image sets B1, B2,... consist of art images. - (2) Using Cycle GAN, mutual conversion (Fig. 4) of an image set A and multiple image sets B1, B2,.. are achieved to obtain conversion functions (G1, F1), (G2, F2), ....